inrialearninglab/ai4t/docs/2-module-1-what-is-meant-by-ai/2-1-11-to-question-who-is-afraid-of-ai/2-1-0-who-is-afraid-of-ai.md

+---
+title: Who Is Afraid of AI?
+description:
+---

 #### Who Is Afraid of AI?

 _Because the non-academic style of the video which could be surprising for teachers, it is suggested to add context and elements of presentation.